-In December 2016, I quit my regular job and set out to explore South East Asia.
+In December 2016, I set out to explore South East Asia.
 I had no real plan other than to explore some tourist attractions there.
 After two weeks of backpacking around a few locations, I arrived in Phnom Penh, Cambodia.
 As I wandered around the city, I chanced upon a motorcycle rental shop.
 It was here that the idea of touring Cambodia on a motorcycle was born.
 I was really excited to do it after my riding experience in India, Bhutan and Nepal.

 I really enjoyed the trip around the wild, raw countryside of Cambodia visiting some amazing temples and monasteries, including Angkor Wat.
 In the middle of that journey I made up my mind to explore each country on a motorcycle, and that decision led me to think about my next destination, Vietnam.
 While traveling in an overnight bus to Vietnam, one thing that kept coming to my mind during the journey from Phnom Penh to Saigon, was that the motorcycle trip is really fast, and I wanted to take it “easy and slow”.
 The idea was to explore more without much planning.
 That’s when I hit upon an idea that changed my life.